-Today we learn notes on the second string and challenge a new piece, Walkin'.
+Today you'll learn notes on the second string and challenge a new piece, Walkin'.

 Kremona Coco Tenor | Photo courtesy Kremona